Drop off your CV/Resume

 In fact, Glassdoor’s Mission and Culture Survey reports that 77% of workers within the US, the UK, France and Germany consider a company’s culture before even submitting a job application, with a large percentage reporting they care more about a company’s culture than they do salary!

 But aside from job satisfaction, we of course couldn’t chat competitors without talking benefits!

 When it comes to benefit packages, all companies have different budgets.
 Regardless, your workplace perks should be tailored to what will actually benefit your employees.

 And how do you know what they’ll want?
 Simply ask!

-support them, you can use their insight to restructure outdated benefits, which will not only help retain current workers but attract new ones too.
+By asking your current employees how you can better support them, you can use their insight to restructure outdated benefits, which will not only help retain current workers but attract new ones too.

 Want to find out how we can help?
 Speak to one of our consultants to map, plan, and hit your 2023 headcount goals.
 Simply contact us and include #hiring2023 in your message, and we’ll get back to you as soon as we can!